 To answer this question, we can proceed based on a scientific study published in the Journal of Veterinary Pharmacology and Therapeutics.
 The researchers gathered information from studies published between 2004 and 2014.
 They were all about dietary supplements to solve or prevent joint health problems.

 This review included studies of glucosamine, chondroitin sulfate, collagen, curcumin, and polyunsaturated fatty acids.
-According to the results, supplements for bone discomfort and degradation in dogs changed the progression of these deficiencies.
+According to the results, supplements for bone discomfort in dogs changed the progression of these deficiencies.
 They worked in two different ways (2):

 Ultimately, supplements will work in dogs if it is the right supplement in the right amount.
 If you’re not sure about what nutrients your dog needs, asking your vet will be the first step to finding the best supplements and ingredients for dog health.